Zhi-704/Plant-Monitoring-System/README.md

 - `diagrams`: relevant images to the project
 - `.github`: github files required for the repository

-> [!NOTE]
+> [!IMPORTANT]
-> The project monitors only changes in the `reading` table([see here](https://github.com/Zhi-704/C11-Kappa-Group-Project/blob/main/diagrams/ERD_diagram.png)).
+> The project monitors only changes in the `reading` table ([see here](https://github.com/Zhi-704/C11-Kappa-Group-Project/blob/main/diagrams/ERD_diagram.png)).
 All other data must be manually inserted during creation of the database.